 On the trails, however, dogs must be on leash for the safety of runners, walkers and migrating birds that nest nearby.
-After any number of long hikes in the Presidio, you can rest up, with visits to the Warming Huts, on both ends of Crissy Field.
+After any number of long hikes in the Presidio, you can rest up with visits to the Warming Huts on both ends of Crissy Field.
 These cafés serve organic treats for dogs and people.

 Presidio Pet Cemetery

-Travel just above Crissy Field to McDowell Avenue and Cowles Street, and you’ll find the Presidio pet cemetery, with memorials not only to dogs and cats, but also macaws, goldfish, even the occasional pigeon.
+Travel just above Crissy Field to McDowell Avenue and Cowles Street, and you’ll find the Presidio pet cemetery, with memorials not only to dogs and cats, but also macaws, goldfish, and even the occasional pigeon.
 Though it is located under the Doyle Drive overpass, the sweet spot is still a top stop.

 Dogs will love the Marina Green, a gorgeous grassy expanse that bustles with health nuts, tourists and leashed dogs.
 Continue along Marina Boulevard and follow the path above Buchanan Street to upper Fort Mason.
 Visit the Great Meadow with its statue of Phillip Burton, the congressman whose legislation created the Golden Gate National Recreation Area, or go see the nineteenth-century cannons in place at Black Point Battery, a former Civil War fortification.

-When you’re looking to get some exercise, try the lengthy hike that extends along the Coastal Trail for 1.5 miles from the bridge past three batteries to Baker Beach, a mile-long strand that is relatively sheltered from the winds and has breathtaking views (speaking of views, be aware that local nudists often occupy the north end of the beach, especially when the weather’s warm).
+When you’re looking to get some exercise, try the lengthy hike that extends along the Coastal Trail for 1.5 miles from the bridge past three batteries to Baker Beach, a mile-long strand that is relatively sheltered from the winds and has breathtaking views.
+(Speaking of views, be aware that local nudists often occupy the north end of the beach, especially when the weather’s warm).